What is Payroll Factoring?

 - Reserve Amount: The remaining percentage of the invoice after the advance is issued (so 10% reserve if the advance rate is 90%).

-- Discount rate: The percentage of the invoice the factoring company keeps as its service fee.
+- Discount rate: The percentage of the invoice that the factoring company keeps as its service fee.
 Also called a factoring fee.
 Discount rates are usually 1%-3% per invoice term.

 Payroll Invoice Process: